NightWolve75/TurboRip/README.md

    tracks and while cddissect was very close to what I wanted, it would only output an audio track directly to MP3 with no option to allow for WAVE output...
-I was thinking of asking the creator for the source code and had that option been available, I probably wouldn't have pursued this project interestingly enough...
+I was thinking of asking the creator for the source code and had that option been available I probably wouldn't have pursued this project interestingly enough...

    Alas, here we are.
 A very exquisite command-line program that should be very useful to the PC Engine/TG-16 community as well as to others is before you.
    Go forth, my children, and use the gift I leave on to you wisely.
 Courage...

+   -NightWolve